-A. State or federal funds or other resources may not be utilized in any way, directly or indirectly, to advance or attempt to advance the cause of any political candidate or political party.
+- A. State or federal funds or other resources may not be utilized in any way, directly or indirectly, to advance or attempt to advance the cause of any political candidate or political party. - B. The University, as an institution, must be absolutely neutral in all political campaigns.
+In no way shall its endorsement, directly or indirectly, be given to any candidate or political party. - C. It is expected that all University employees will apply the basic principle of

-- B. The University, as an institution, must be absolutely neutral in all political campaigns.
-In no way shall its endorsement, directly or indirectly, be given to any candidate or political party. - C. It is expected that all University employees will apply the basic principle of neutrality in all political activities involving them as representatives of the institution and in their utilization of the personnel, facilities, equipment, and supplies of the University. - D. Employees are free to endorse any candidate or issue of their choice, but the endorsement (whether oral, written, or in graphic form) should never imply in any way that the candidate or issue is endorsed by the University or a component thereof. - E. In correspondence, statements, or other material relating to personal political activity, the University title of an employee shall not be used.
+- neutrality in all political activities involving them as representatives of the institution and in their utilization of the personnel, facilities, equipment, websites, social media accounts, and supplies of the University. - D. Employees are free to endorse any candidate or issue of their choice, but the endorsement (whether oral, written, or in graphic form) should never imply in any way that the candidate or issue is endorsed by the University or a component thereof. - E. In correspondence, statements, or other material relating to personal political activity, the University title of an employee shall not be used.
 The only exception to this provision is that a candidate for public office may use his/her University title for identification purposes only.
 If such identification might reasonably be construed as implying either the support or opposition of the University with regard to such personal political purposes or activity, the identification shall be accompanied by an explicit statement that the individual is speaking for himself and not as a representative of the University or any of its offices or units.
 This provision applies to present and former employees of the University.
-In the case of an emeritus faculty or staff member, for example, it must be made clear that the candidate's affiliation with the University does not constitute endorsement or support for the candidate. - F. The name, insignia, seal, or address of the University or any of its offices or units or a University telephone number shall not be used for personal political purposes or activity. - G. A political advertisement should not list the title of an employee after the name, e.g., "Jane Doe, Associate Professor of Anonymous Sciences, Mississippi State University," if doing so will imply the support of the University for the party or candidate. - H. Stationery bearing the letterhead of the University or any of its components should never be used in any correspondence, advertising, or in any other manner that indicates or implies endorsement of any candidate. - I. Appearances on platforms or on radio or television. - 1.
-Employees should make every effort to make it clear that their appearance at a political gathering or on a speaker's platform, on radio, or on television, is as an individual and not as a representative of the University, e.g., attempt to persuade the person introducing an employee to avoid use of the title when introduced.

-2. Employees should make every effort to prevent the use of their University titles after their names in graphic presentations on television or in radio advertising.
+In the case of an emeritus faculty or staff member, for example, it must be made clear that the candidate's affiliation with the University does not constitute endorsement or support for the candidate. - F. No name, insignia, seal, or address of the University or any of its offices or units or University telephone number, website, or social media account shall be used for personal political purposes or activity. - G. A political advertisement should not list the title of an employee after the name, e.g., "Jane Doe, Associate Professor of Anonymous Sciences, Mississippi State University," if doing so will imply the support of the University for the party or candidate. - H. Stationery bearing the letterhead of the University or any of its components should never be used in any correspondence, advertising, or in any other manner that indicates or implies endorsement of any candidate. - I. Appearances on platforms or on radio, television, or a website or social media account. - 1.
+Employees should make every effort to make it clear that their appearance at a political gathering or on a speaker's platform, on radio, or on television, is as an individual and not as a representative of the University, e.g., attempt to persuade the person introducing an employee to avoid use of the title when introduced. - 2.
+Employees should make every effort to prevent the use of their University titles after their names in graphic presentations on television, in radio advertising, or on websites or social media accounts.